lukaspili/Auto-Mortar/README.md

 dependencies {
     apt 'com.github.lukaspili:mvp-compiler:0.1-SNAPSHOT'

-    // use this for Flow-path
+    // use this for mortar-mvp with Flow-path compile 'com.github.lukaspili:mortar-mvp-flowpath:0.1-SNAPSHOT'
-    compile 'com.github.lukaspili:mvp-flowpath:0.1-SNAPSHOT'

-    // OR use this for Flow navigation compile 'com.github.lukaspili:mvp-flownavigation:0.1-SNAPSHOT'
+    // OR use this for mortar-mvp with Flow navigation compile 'com.github.lukaspili:mortar-mvp-flownavigation:0.1-SNAPSHOT'

-    // OR use this for standalone Mortar-MVP compile 'com.github.lukaspili:mvp-standalone:0.1-SNAPSHOT' }
+    // OR use this for standalone Mortar-MVP compile 'com.github.lukaspili:mortar-mvp-standalone:0.1-SNAPSHOT' }
 ```